gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 $$ \mathbf{h}_{P} = \left( \begin{array}{c} \rho_{r}^{(1)} + c(dt_r - dT^{(1)}) + T_{r}^{(1)} \\ \rho_{r}^{(2)} + c(dt_r - dT^{(2)}) + T_{r}^{(2)} \\ \rho_{r}^{(3)} + c(dt_r - dT^{(3)}) + T_{r}^{(3)} \\ \vdots \\ \rho_{r}^{(m)} + c(dt_r - dT^{(m)}) + T_{r}^{(m)} \end{array}\right)~. $$

-This is again a nonlinear equation that could be solved with the iterative weighted least squares estimator as in the case of the Single Point Positing case.
+This is again a nonlinear equation that could be solved with the iterative weighted least squares estimator as in the case of the Single Point Positioning case.
 However, here we want to incorporate some *a priori* information, such as a basic dynamic model for the receiver, and some statistical knowledge about the status of the troposphere.
 The [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) offers a suitable framework for that.

 The partial derivatives matrix $$ \mathbf{H}= \frac{\partial \mathbf{h}(\mathbf{x})}{\partial \mathbf{x}} \bigg\rvert_{\mathbf{x} = \mathbf{x}_{0} } $$ can be written as: